andreasabel/inCode/entry/hamiltonian-dynamics-in-haskell.md

 Now!
 How to generalize this to arbitrary coordinates?
 Well, if we have $n$ generalized coordinates $\mathbf{q}$ mapping to $m$-dimensional Cartesian coordinates, we can specify them as $\mathbf{x} = f(\mathbf{q})$, where
-$f : n \rightarrow m$, taking the vector of generalized coordinates and returning a vector for the position in Cartesian space.
+$f : \mathbb{R}^n \rightarrow \mathbb{R}^m$, taking the vector of generalized coordinates and returning a vector for the position in Cartesian space.
 For example, for polar coordinates,
 $f(r, \theta) = \left \langle r \cos(\theta), r \sin(\theta) \right \rangle$.

 So we can get $\mathbf{x}$ from $\mathbf{q}$ with $f$, but how can we get